 Posted on June 4th, 2020

-Owning a fridge that’s too small to realistically store enough food is probably the number one cause of poor food management habits.
-After all, it’s virtually impossible to keep your fridge tidy if it’s usually packed so tight with items that you can’t even see what’s at the back.
+Owning a fridge that’s too small to store enough food realistically is probably the number one cause of poor food management.
+After all, keeping your fridge tidy is virtually impossible if it’s usually packed so tight with items that you can’t even see what’s at the back.

 To make sure you can comfortably accommodate your family’s food needs, use this rule of thumb when choosing a new fridge: For every adult in your household, you’ll need about six cubic feet of fridge space.
-If you have kids, you should add an extra two or three cubic feet per child.
-Likewise, if you cook frequently or have guests over often, you may want to add a few more cubic feet just to be on the safe side, even if you don’t have kids.
+If you have kids, you should add two or three cubic feet per child.
+Likewise, if you cook frequently or have guests often, you may want to add a few more cubic feet to be safe, even if you don’t have kids.

-Food spoilage is a serious problem in the United States.
-According to research conducted by John Hopkins University, between 31-40% of the American food supply goes to waste every year.
+Food spoilage is a severe problem in the United States.
+According to research conducted by John Hopkins University, 31-40% of the American food supply goes to waste yearly.
 While food wastage has multiple causes, improperly utilizing fridge storage areas is almost certainly a contributing factor.

 Meat should always be stored on the bottom shelf, both because this shelf is consistently cold and because using it will stop juices from leaking onto other items.
 You can also place packages of raw meat on trays to control leakage and simplify fridge cleanup.

 Finally, be aware that you should never store fruit in your vegetable drawer (or vice versa).
 Vegetable drawers have a high humidity level; this helps keep veggies moist and fresh but hastens the onset of fruit rot.
-The fruit drawer, on the other hand, has a low humidity level that’s optimized for fruit storage.
+On the other hand, the fruit drawer has a low humidity level optimized for fruit storage.

 (Looking for other ways to streamline your budget and protect the environment?
 Check out our complete guide to reducing waste at home.)

-Keeping your fridge clean and organized can be hard work, even if the financial and health rewards are well worth the extra effort.
-At DeluxeMaid, we know that most families only have a limited amount of time to devote to cleaning – that’s why we do what we do.
-If you’re struggling to keep up with all of your weekly housecleaning tasks (and who isn’t?) our team of professional maids in Indianapolis can help: Simply contact us for a free, no-obligation quote.
+Keeping your fridge clean and organized can be hard work.
+If you’re struggling to keep up with your weekly housecleaning tasks (and who isn’t?), our team of professional maids in Indianapolis can help.
+Schedule a one-time cleaning today!